dpasca/vimfiles/README.md

 ### tmux configuration

-Launch with `tmux -2` for a betetr chance to have full-color experience in vim/neovim.
+Launch with `tmux -2` for a better chance to have full-color experience in vim/neovim.

-My `~.tmux.conf`:
+My `~/.tmux.conf`:

 ```tmux
 # mouse support